“Holding Forth the Word of Life”: Bible Translation and Publication and the Stone-Campbell Movement

 The New King James Bible, 1982

 HarperCollins Study Bible, New Revised Standard Version, 2008

 Scholars from Disciples, Christian Churches, and Churches of Christ have participated, in varying degrees, in large-scale major, committee-based Biblical translations efforts since the 1930s.

 Working on the Revised Standard Version (published in 1946 and 1952) were S. A. Weston, Stephen J. England, W. C. Morro, H. B. Robison, J. Philip Hyatt, George W. Coats, R. C. Foster, and H. Leo Boles.
 Working on the New International Version were Jack P. Lewis and Lewis Foster.
 Foster wrote the notes on Luke-Acts for the NIV Study Bible.
 Working on the New King James Version were Lewis Foster, Robert Hendren, and Batsell Barrett Baxter.
 Contributors to the HarperCollins Study Bible (using the New Revised Standard Version) were Beverly R. Gaventa, Leander Keck, Leo G. Perdue, and Robert R. Weeks.
 J. J. M. Roberts served on the translation team for the New Revised Standard Version.
 Jack Suggs edited the New Testament for the 1992 Oxford Study Bible (using the Revised English Bible).

-This exhibition was curated by Mac Ice and was on display in the ACU Library February 2020-present.
+This exhibit was curated by Mac Ice and was on display in the ACU Library February 2020-August 2021.
 This digital exhibit was prepared by Amanda Dietz, December 14, 2020.

 To see more exhibits from ACU Special Collections and Archives please visit our exhibit page.